How to apply to the nursing program

 Mandatory admission meeting dates

-The mandatory nursing information sessions, offered through Zoom this year, are required for students who would like to apply to the nursing program for the fall 2022 cohort.
+The mandatory nursing information sessions are required for students who would like to apply to the nursing program.
 Eligibility criteria and application to the nursing program processes will be reviewed.
-Only students who have attended an information meeting will be considered for admission Contact Rose Torres in Admissions with any questions.
+Only students who have attended an information meeting will be considered for admission.
+Contact Rose Torres in Admissions with any questions.

 - High school and college transcripts from all institutions attended must be filed in the admissions office prior to February 1 of the year seeking admission.